JusticeInternational/project-config/README.md

 Here are some of the working parts:

 1. [Setup the backend using Human Connections app](docs/setup-backend.md)
 2. [The Venezuela team](https://github.com/orgs/JusticeInternational/teams/venezueladevteam/members) has started a [proto-type android app](docs/setup-android.md).
 This will be our focus for end-user interactions.
+See demo videos following.
+Individual user: https://youtu.be/m2x6XhZGL103.
+Provider: https://youtu.be/NHSQN9g7TX8

-3. This project, will be used for [project management](https://github.com/JusticeInternational/project-config/projects/1), [demos](demos/README.md), [docs](docs/README.md), and [automation we use to configure](config/README.md) all the things.
+This project, will be used for [project management](https://github.com/JusticeInternational/project-config/projects/1), [demos](demos/README.md), [docs](docs/README.md), and [automation we use to configure](config/README.md) all the things.

 Future apps we'll need may include: